Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 /meta/data

 Except for the root filesystem tarball KIWI NG is not responsible for providing the meta data required for the WSL-DistroLauncher.
 It is expected that the given metadata path contains all the needed information.
-Typically this information is delivered in a package provided by the Distribution and installed on the build host
+Typically this information is delivered in a package provided by the distribution, and it is installed on the build host.

 10.5.1 Setup of the WSL-DistroLauncher

-The contents of the AppxManifest.xml will be changed by KIWI NG if a containerconfig section is provided in the XML description.
-In the context of a WSL image the following container configuration parameters are taken into account:
+The contents of the AppxManifest.xml is changed by KIWI NG if the containerconfig section is provided in the XML description.
+In the context of a WSL image, the following container configuration parameters are taken into account:

 <containerconfig name="my-wsl-container">